About The Yankee Air Museum Foundation

-The Michigan Aerospace Foundation (MAF) is the independent fundraising arm of the Yankee Air Museum, and was formed to plan and fund future expansion of the Museum facilities.
+The Yankee Air Museum Foundation (YAMF) is the independent fundraising arm of the Yankee Air Museum, and was formed to plan and fund future expansion of the Museum facilities.

 The Foundation was established under the leadership of Dennis Norton, one of the Museum’s founders and its first president.